l7mp/dcontroller/examples/endpointslice-controller/README.md

    if err != nil { ... }
    ```

-4. And finally set up a watch that will bind our controller to the above source so that every time
-   there is an update on the `EndpointView` our `Reconcile(...)` function will be called with
+4. And finally set up a watch that will bind our controller to the above source so that every time there is an update on the `EndpointView` our `Reconcile(...)` function will be called with the update event.
-   the event to process it.

    ```go
    if err := c.Watch(src); err != nil { ... }
    ```

 And finally the most important part, the `Reconcile(...)` function.
-Normally, this would be the
-function that implements the business logic of our operator, say, by controlling a proxy with the
-endpoints discovered by our operator.
-Here for simplicity we will just log the events and return a
-successful reconcile result.
+Normally, this would be the function that implements the business logic of our operator, say, by programming a proxy with the endpoints discovered by our operator.
+Here for simplicity we will just log the events and return a successful reconcile result.

 ```go
 func (r *endpointSliceController) Reconcile(ctx context.Context, req dreconciler.Request) (reconcile.Result, error) {